cr1901/AT2XT/README.md

 # AT-to-XT Keyboard Protocol Converter
 This repository provides the source, schematics, and Gerber files that converts the AT-keyboard protocol to the XT keyboard protocol.
-As XT keyboards are expensive (seriously, type in "PC XT keyboard" or "PC 5150 keyboard" in Ebay, this provides a cheaper alternative for someone willing to wait for PCB and parts.
+As XT keyboards are expensive (seriously, type in "PC XT keyboard" or "PC 5150 keyboard" in Ebay), this provides a cheaper alternative for someone willing to wait for PCB and parts.
 This circuit supports 101-key extended keyboards using the XT protocol, but older pre-386 systems may not know how to handle extended keys.
 The